PageRank Optimization by Edge Selection: Conclusions

-We also suggested an alternative solution, called the PageRank Iteration (PRI) algorithm, which had many appealing properties, for example, it always finds an optimal solution in finite steps and it runs in polynomial time, under the bounded reachability assumption.
-We left open the question of knowing whether PRI runs in polynomial time under milder conditions.
-The analysis and generalization of the PRI algorithm in case of damping and personalization is also a potential research direction.
+We also suggested an alternative greedy solution, called the {\em PageRank Iteration} (PRI) algorithm, which had appealing properties.
+We analyzed PRI for the Max-PageRank problem {\em without damping} and showed that it can find an optimal solution in finite steps and it runs in {\em polynomial time}, under the {\em bounded reachability} assumption.
+This latter assumption is always satisfied if we consider the problem {\em with damping} which indicates that PRI always finds an optimal solution in polynomial time for such problems, in case the damping constant and the personalization vector are {\em fixed}.

-Finally, we showed that slight modifications of the problem, as for instance adding mutual exclusive constraints between the activation of several fragile links, might turn the problem NP-hard.
-We conjecture that several other slightly modified variants of the problem are also NP-hard, for example, the Max-PageRank problem with restrictions on the number of fragile links that can be simultaneously activated.
+Finally, we also showed that slight modifications of the problem, as for instance adding mutual exclusive constraints between the activation of several fragile links, may turn the problem {\em NP-hard}.
+We conjecture that several other slightly modified variants of the problem are also NP-hard, e.g., the Max-PageRank problem with restrictions on the number of fragile links that can be simultaneously activated.
+We left their analysis for further work.